A guide to mapping your Plytix attributes with Shopify fields

 The name of the product's vendor Example: "Nitro" |

-Match with a short text or dropdown attribute type You can also create a computed attribute with a string value defined |
+Match with a short text or dropdown attribute.
+You can also create formulas with a string value defined. |

 Published at |

-The date and time (ISO 8601 format) when the product was published.
-Can be set to null to unpublish the product from the Online Store channel.
-Example: "2007-12-31T19:00:00-05:00" |
+The date and time (ISO 8601 format) when the product is scheduled to be published. |

 Published scope |